 It should be completed and submitted with a medical report, doctor’s/psychologist’s notes going back at least six months or detailed doctor’s letter (translated if it is not in Spanish), stating the nature of the disability and, in the case of needing a parking permit, the degree and nature of impaired mobility.

-This can be submitted in the public registry (registro public) of any town hall and the papers will be sent to the Junta de Andalucía department’s local office in Malaga, or they can be submitted in person to:-
+This can be submitted in the public registry (registro public) of any town hall and the papers will be sent to the Junta de Andalucía department’s office in the capital of each province (depending on where you live) or they can be submitted in person to the office that coordinates the applications in the capital of each province.
+These are called evaluation centres or officially, “Centro de Valoración y Orientación”.
+By clicking on this link and scrolling down a little, you will be able to see the address and contact details for the office in the province in Andalucía where you live.

-The applicant will then be contacted to attend an assessment at this centre in Malaga (or their own provincial capital if outside Malaga province).
+The applicant will then be contacted to attend an assessment at the relevant centre in their own provincial capital.
 The whole process can take up to six months.

 Applying for a disabled parking badge